Updated October 1, 2020

 Go Online

 Log onto the US Bank website.
-Then click the link under the I'd like to list on your checking account transaction page.
-There, you'll find your account number and routing number.
+Then select the applicable account.
+In the top box, you'll find your account number and routing number.

 Call Customer Service